Let's get something out of the way early:

 bTrade Secure MFT (On-Premises or Private Cloud)

 TDXchange is a high-assurance MFT platform designed for regulated industries.
 Features role-based access, tamper-evident logging, automation, and options to deploy in your data center or private cloud now with PQC-ready key exchange and signing.
-Learn more: https://www.btrade.com/managed-file-transfer
+Learn more about bTrade's latest release of our enterprise managed file transfer service solution.

 Benefits: hardened security baseline, flexible deployment, and quantum-safe roadmap.